leahkemp/pipeface/docs/run_on_nci.md

     "tandem_repeat": "NONE"
 ```

-Specify the SNP/indel caller to use (either 'clair3' or 'deepvariant').
+Specify the SNP/indel caller to use ('clair3' or 'deepvariant').
 Eg:

 ```json
     "snp_indel_caller": "clair3",